Community Pediatric Asthma Service

 Combination Medicine

-Combination Medicines are convenient if your child needs to take both an inhaled corticosteroid and a LABA medicine, because they can take both medicines, in a single device.
+Combination Medicines are convenient if your child needs to take both an inhaled corticosteroid (ICS) and a LABA medicine, because they can take both medicines, in a single device.

 Device Drug Name